CaliforniaHodl/Bolt21/web/content/blog/lightning-network-beginners-guide-2026.md

 ## What Is the Lightning Network?

 The Lightning Network is a second-layer protocol built on top of Bitcoin that enables instant, low-cost transactions between participants.
-Rather than recording every transaction on the Bitcoin blockchain, the Lightning Network creates payment channels between users, allowing them to exchange Bitcoin off-chain with near-instant settlement and minimal fees.
+Rather than recording every transaction on the Bitcoin blockchain, the Lightning Network creates payment channels between users, allowing them to exchange Bitcoin off-chain with near-near-instant settlement and minimal fees.

 ### The Problem Lightning Solves